ApptuitAI/apptuit-py/README.md

 is a local cache of counters keyed by the encoded metric names.
 This avoids the unnecessary overhead of encoding the metric name and tags every time, if we already have created a counter for that city.
 It also ensures that we will report separate time-series for order-counts of different city codes.

+#### About Host Tag
+The reporter will add a `host` tag key with host name as its value (obtained by calling `socket.gethostname()`).
+This is helpful in order to group the metrics by host if the reporter is being run on multiple servers.
+The value of the `host` tag key can be overridden by passing your own `host` tag in the tags parameter to the reporter or by setting a `host` tag in the global environment variable for tags

+If you don't wish for the `host` tag to be set by default you can set an environment variable `APPTUIT_DISABLE_HOST_TAG` to "true".

 #### Restrictions on Tags and Metric names
 - **Allowed characters in tag keys and metric names** - Tag keys and metric names can have any unicode letters (as defined by unicode specification) and the following special characters:  `.`, `-`, `_`, `/`.
 However, if you are looking to follow Prometheus compliant naming ([see specification])(https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) you should restrict them to ASCII letters, digits and  underscores only and it must match the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
 No such restriction is applicable on tag values.